 Criminals often use money mules to wash the money they have laundered through drug trafficking, fraud, arms, and human trafficking.
-When criminals choose money mules, they choose innocent, inconspicuous, an account with no criminal record because these accounts are less likely to be caught.
+When criminals choose money mules, they choose innocent, inconspicuous accounts with no criminal record because they are less likely to be caught.
 The money they choose is transferred from a mule account to a third-party bank account via bank transfer, and the money received is converted into cash.
 Finally, this money is transformed into a virtual currency like Bitcoin.
 As a result, with these complicated transactions, the police cannot trace the money laundered.

 Who Is Being Targeted?

 Criminals especially target young people when choosing money mules because young people can be more unconscious in this regard.
 Criminals pick up young people from social media, attracting them with sicknesses such as cheap money and easy money.
 Young people in need of money can fall into this trap so that criminals use their accounts as a mule.
 According to studies, most money mules are under the age of 21.
 Apart from students, some groups are targets for criminals.
 For example: